 winning the talent battle.read the report

-The coronavirus pandemic, current economic backdrop and increased spate of cybersecurity breaches in Australia has seen the technology sector emerge as a key driver for both our economy and our way of life in a world with COVID19.
+The coronavirus pandemic, current economic backdrop and increased spate of cybersecurity breaches in Australia have seen the technology sector emerge as a key driver for both our economy and our way of life in a world with COVID19.
 But the almost-overnight surge in demand for the sector has translated into problems with talent supply.
 Thankfully there are some things that leaders in the sector can do to tackle the issue.

 Our latest report on the battle for emerging tech talent revealed a worrying trend whereby there is a shortage of talent in emerging technology which has the potential to pose a serious threat to the growth and competitiveness of Australian businesses.